 All dogs are special.
 Therapy dogs are unique.
 Successful therapy dogs possess good manners but need to know more than sit, stay, and come.
 They require additional socialization to work despite constant distractions.
 They must appear receptive, confident, and steady in settings where most dogs never venture.

 Not all dogs can qualify as therapy dogs.
 Your dog may be great with everyone in your family—even with your relatives and friends—but your dog may not be suitable as a therapy dog.

 - Know the basic commands of Sit, Down, Stay and Heel on a leash without pulling.

 - Be non-aggressive, controllable, and predictable at all times.

-- Be at least one year of age.
-(Be part of your family for at least one year if rescued/adopted.)
+- Be at least one year of age AND live with its owner for at least 6 months.

 - Be clean, well-groomed, and free of parasites.